Rediscovering Intimacy: Tantric Alternatives to Pornography

 Pornography, or porn, is any visual or audio material, such as pictures, videos or erotic audio stories that have the purpose of stimulating sexual arousal in the viewer or listener.
-Porn is easily accessible and extremely popular.
+In today’s digital age, pornography is more accessible than ever, leading many individuals to develop compulsive habits that can impact their emotional well-being and intimate relationships.
+While some find temporary relief or escapism through porn, overreliance or porn addiction can lead to feelings of isolation, decreased sensitivity, and challenges in forming genuine connections.

 Did you know?
 Porn sites such as PornHub get more visitors than Netflix, Amazon and Twitter combined.